History of the Portland Trail Blazers: Nicknamed The "Jail Blazers"

 The Trail Blazers made a series of personnel moves in the 2000 and 2001 off-seasons that failed to produce results.
 Forward Jermaine O'Neal was traded to the Indiana Pacers for Dale Davis.
 Brian Grant signed with the Miami Heat, and was replaced with ex-Seattle forward Shawn Kemp.
 A particular criticism was that Whitsitt was attempting to win a title by assembling a roster of stars while turning a blind eye to team chemistry and bad sportsmanship.
 Longtime NBA coach and analyst, Doug Collins, referred to Whitsitt as a "rotisserie-league manager."
 A fan was ejected from the Rose Garden for holding up a banner that said "Trade Whitsitt,".

-Mainstream media began referring to the team as "Jail Blazers" due to behavioral issues the players of the franchise during this time.
+Mainstream media began referring to the team as "Jail Blazers" due to behavioral issues among the players of the franchise during this time.
 Ruben Patterson joined the team, who had previously pleaded no contest to a felony sexual assault charge and was required to register as a sex offender.
 Several players including Wallace, Stoudamire, and Qyntel Woods, were cited for marijuana possession.
 Woods pleaded guilty to first-degree animal abuse for staging dog fights in his house, involving his pit bulls, Hollywood and Sugar.
 The dogs confiscated, Woods was given 80 hours of community service and donated $10,000 to the Oregon Humane Society.

 Rasheed Wallace was suspended for seven games for threatening a referee.
-In 2003, Zach Randolph reportedly attacked Rubin Patterson during a practice, fracturing bones around his eye socket.
+In 2003, Zach Randolph reportedly attacked Patterson during a practice, fracturing bones around his eye socket.

 In 2024, Rasheed Wallace recalled another event leading up to the punch on Gilbert Arenas podcast, Gil's Arena, in which he described a time Patterson aggressively slammed Randolph into the ground in their locker room.
 In 2004, Portland police responded to a security alarm at Stoudamire's home and ended up finding a pound of marijuana in a crawlspace while searching the premises.
 The police search was later declared illegal and all charges were dropped.
 Guard Bonzi Wells famously told Sports Illustrated in a 2002 interview:

 We're not really going to worry about what the hell (the fans) think about us.
 They really don't matter to us.
 They can boo us everyday, but they're still going to ask for our autographs if they see us on the street.
 That's why they're fans, and we're NBA players.

-The teams problematic behavior and misconduct resulted in disapproval by fans, and attendance at the Rose Garden started to decline.
+The team's problematic behavior and misconduct resulted in disapproval by fans, and attendance at the Rose Garden started to decline.
 In the summer of 2003, with attendance declining, issues between players, and an exorbitant payroll, Whitsitt announced that he would leave the team to focus on Paul Allen's other franchise, the Seattle Seahawks.